cloudfoundry-incubator/spiff/README.md

 ```

 evaluates an expression to a function or a string.
 If the expression is evaluated to a string it parses the function from the string.

+Since the evaluation result of a lambda expression is a regular value, it can also be passed as argument to function calls and merged as value along stub processing.

 A complete example could look like this: